PlayTazUO/PublicLegionScripts/README.md

 Publicly available scripts for the Legion Scripting Engine
 These scripts are made for the [TazUO](https://github.com/jsebold666/TazUO) Ultima Online client.

+You can use our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=TazmanianTad.legionscript) to make writing scripts easier.

 # Can I contribute my scripts?
 Yes!
 Absolutely.